Admer456/halflife-adm-legacy/README.md

 - Flexible vehicle system, with support for many vehicle types and configurations
 - Parametric view bobbing, swaying and HUD colours

 \*Only partially implemented.
-FMOD works with music and 3D sounds using special entities; the physics system only supports boxes and map collision at the moment, ando only works in singleplayer.
+FMOD works with music and 3D sounds using special entities; the physics system only supports boxes and map collision at the moment, and only works in singleplayer.

 ## **Tools:**